Former Teen Idol Zac Hanson, 33, Hurt In Motorcycle Crash

 Zac Hanson, the youngest brother in the 1990s pop music trio Hanson, is recovering in Oklahoma following a motorcycle crash.
-The 33-year-old singer and drummer took to social media to tell fans about serious injuries he sustained in a wreck in Tulsa this week.
+The 33-year-old singer and drummer took to social media to tell fans about the serious injuries he sustained in a wreck in Tulsa this week.

-Hanson posted a photo of him laying in a hospital bed as he revealed that he suffered a broken collarbone, three broken ribs, and a cracked scapula but survived the crash thanks to “good quality protective gear.”
+Hanson posted a photo of him lying in a hospital bed as he revealed that he suffered a broken collarbone, three broken ribs, and a cracked scapula but survived the crash thanks to “good quality protective gear.”
 Hanson added that he has been preparing for a cross-country motorcycle ride when the accident occurred.

 Hanson credited his brothers Isaac and Taylor as well as local firefighters who helped him “walk away” from the wreck.
 He added that the show will go on – no Hanson concerts will be canceled – and that pal Dash Hutton will take over on the drums while his shoulder injury heals.
 Hanson also added that he plans to rest and focus on “gaming” as he recovers, but that he will be singing on stage in upcoming shows.